Back to Top

 Aug.
 28: Satisfactory Academic Progress (SAP) evaluated on summer academic progress for financial aid students.

-Students may need to appeal with the financial aid office to receive aid for the coming fall term.
+Suspended students will need to appeal with the financial aid office to receive aid for the coming fall term.

 Financial Aid Office Hours